 State and federal law grant students and parent(s)/guardian(s) certain rights, including the right to inspect, copy, and challenge school student records.
+A student or the student's parent/guardian may request, in writing, that scores received on college entrance examinations be included on the student's academic transcript.
 The information contained in school student records shall be kept current, accurate, clear and relevant.
 All information maintained concerning a student receiving special education services shall be directly related to the provision of services to that child.
 The District may release directory information as permitted by law, but parent/guardian shall have the right to object to the release of information regarding his/her child.
 However, the District will comply with an ex parte court order requiring it to permit the U.S. Attorney General or designee to have access to a student's school records without notice to, or the consent of, the students' parent/guardian.
 Upon request, the District discloses school student records without consent to officials of another school district in which a student has enrolled or intends to enroll, as well as to any person as specifically required by State or federal law.